Our Code of Ethics

 If you have questions that have not been answered after consulting the above policies please contact the Head of Academic and Learning Services.

-If you have questions after reading the above policies and procedures please contact the Director of Research and Innovation Services.
+If you have questions after reading the above policies and procedures please contact the Director of Research Services.

 Please contact the Director of Finance if you have questions which have not been addressed through the policies and procedures set out above.